Maritime Transport Act 1994

 You could also call this:

-"Telling lies or hiding important information from maritime authorities is against the law"
+"Telling lies or giving false information to maritime authorities is against the law."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.